markdown-it/markdown-it/README.md

 ### Presets

-Remarkable offers some "presets" as a convenience to quickly enable/disable active syntax rules and options for common use cases.
+`markdown-it` offers some "presets" as a convenience to quickly enable/disable active syntax rules and options for common use cases.

 #### commonmark